Optimising solar power plant maintenance

-An O&M management pattern without a stringent process to follow often leads to unwanted cost.
-Costs for which the customer can ultimately not be billed are summed up and the looser becomes the O&M company.
+An O&M management pattern without a stringent process to follow often leads to unwanted costs.
+Costs for which the customer can ultimately not be billed are summed up and the loser becomes the O&M company.
 The customer wants his problem solved at the lowest possible price, and he does not want to see any invoices before the solar PV system is producing to its specifications again.

 This process from A-Z (error reporting to invoicing) can be analyzed and updated, and we recommend doing so, while the customer portfolio grows and changes.